shreyansh2118/Gym-Membership-analytics/README.md

 ## 📊 **Features**

 - **Membership Analysis**:
-  Track active members, new sign-ups, cancellations, and renewal rates.
+  Track total memebers in gym.
-- **Revenue Insights**:
+- **Count of Members by Workout type**:
-  Monitor monthly revenue, membership category-wise contributions, and financial growth trends.
+  insights of members associated with different workout type.
 - **Demographics**:
-  Explore member distribution by age, gender, and location.
+  Explore member distribution by age, gender and Experience level.
 - **Usage Trends**:
-  Analyze peak hours, class participation, and member activity patterns.
+  Analyze BMI status, workout type participation, and Session duration by age.

 ---